kowabunga/express-dev-skills/README.md

 - Express
 - EJS

 To run the website, download the Git Repo.
-Once opening it up, run the command
+Once opening it up, run the commands

+`npm install`

+then, once that finishes, run

-> npm start
+` npm start`

-on your computer and navigate to
+Then, on your computer, navigate to

-> localhost:3000
+`localhost:3000`

-on your browser.
+in your browser.

 ## Enjoy!